André Previn

 Before the age of twenty, Previn began arranging and composing for Metro-Goldwyn-Mayer.
 He would go on to be involved in the music of more than fifty films and would win four Academy Awards.
 He won ten Grammy Awards, for recordings in all three areas of his career, and then one more, for lifetime achievement.
-He served as music director of the Houston Symphony Orchestra (1967–1969), principal conductor of the London Symphony Orchestra (1968–1979), music director of the Pittsburgh Symphony Orchestra (1976–1984), of the Los Angeles Philharmonic (1985–1989), chief conductor of the Royal Philharmonic (1985–1992), and, after an avowed break from salaried posts, chief conductor of the Oslo Philharmonic (2002–2006).
-He also enjoyed a warm relationship with the Vienna Philharmonic.
+He served as music director of the Houston Symphony Orchestra (1967–1969), principal conductor of the London Symphony Orchestra (1968–1979), music director of the Pittsburgh Symphony Orchestra (1976–1984), of the Los Angeles Philharmonic (1985–1989), chief conductor of the Royal Philharmonic (1985–1992), and, after a break from salaried posts, chief conductor of the Oslo Philharmonic (2002–2006).
+He also regularly conducted the Vienna Philharmonic.

 Early life

 Previn was born in Berlin to a Jewish family, the second son and last of three children of Charlotte (née Epstein) and Jack Previn, who was a lawyer, judge, and music teacher born in Graudenz, then in Germany but now in Poland.
-The oldest son Steve Previn became a director.
-The year of Previn's birth is uncertain.
+The eldest son, Steve Previn, became a film director.
+The year of Previn's birth is disputed.
 Whereas most published reports give 1929, Previn himself stated that 1930 was his birth year.
 All three children received piano lessons and Previn was the one who enjoyed them from the start and displayed the most talent.
 At six, he enrolled at the Berlin Conservatory.
 In 1938, Previn's father was told that his son was no longer welcome at the conservatory, despite André receiving a full scholarship in recognition of his abilities, on the grounds that he was Jewish.

 In 1938, the family had applied for American visas and during the nine-month wait to obtain them, left Berlin for Paris.
 Previn's father enrolled his son into the Conservatoire de Paris where André learned music theory.
 On October 20, 1938, the family left Paris and sailed to New York City.
 Their journey continued to Los Angeles, arriving on November 26.
 His father's second cousin Charles Previn was music director for Universal Studios.
 Previn became a naturalized US citizen in 1943.
-He learned English, his third language after German and French, through comic books and other reading materials with a dictionary, and watching films.
+He learned English, which was his third language after German and French, through comic books and other reading materials with a dictionary, and watching films.
 In 1946 he graduated from Beverly Hills High School and performed with Richard M. Sherman at the ceremony; Previn played the piano, accompanying Sherman, who played the flute.